lostintangent/kyte/README.md

 2. CD into the directory that contains the file you'd like to share

-3. Start sharing it with `Kyte`
+3. Start sharing it with `Kyte`, which will launch a new browser-based editor, containing the contents of the specified file

     ```shell
     kyte <filePath>
     ```

-4. Send the share URL (that has been copied to your clipboard) to all of the developers that you'd like to collaborate with
+    > Note: You can omit the `filePath` argument in order to start a collaborative editing session on an empty file.

-5. Begin editing the file in real-time!
+4. Send the share URL (that has been copied to your clipboard) to all of the developers that you'd like to collaborate with, and then begin editing the file in real-time!

 As an alternative, if you'd prefer not to install the `kyte` CLI globally, you could use `npx` to share your file with a single command: